alavarsedouglas/Studies/README.md

 # studies
-In this repository, I'll use to improve my knowledge and skills.
+I'll use this repository to improve my knowledge and skills with HTML5, CSS3, JavaScript and ReactJS.